Italy's 5-Star is growing threat to F-35 purchase

 Italy has been unable to seat a government since the February national election that left no single force with a working majority in parliament, but 5-Star wants to form parliamentary committees so laws can be made without one.

-“We plan on presenting soon a motion in parliament to totally abandon the F-35 program,” Alessandro Di Battista, a 5-Star deputy in the lower house, told Reuters.
+“We plan on presenting soon a motion in parliament to totally abandon the F-35 programme,” Alessandro Di Battista, a 5-Star deputy in the lower house, told Reuters.

 Eliminating the purchase of the fighter jets would save Italy a total of an estimated 10 billion euros ($13 billion)but it would leave the Air Force and the country’s new aircraft carrier with an outdated fighter fleet.